Producing 'Candle Wick' | Breakdown

 DAILIES STRUCTURE:

-As a producer, one of my responsibilities was to coordinate the team (internal and external people), to ensure we keep track of progress and keep to deadlines.
+As a producer, one of my main responsibilities involved effectively coordinating both internal and external team members to ensure progress tracking and adherence to deadlines.

 TEAM BREAKDOWN: